Lee Murray

-Lee Brahim Murray-Lamrani (born 12 November 1977) is an English-Moroccan mixed martial arts fighter and criminal.
+Lee Brahim Murray-Lamrani (born 12 November 1977) is a Moroccan-English mixed martial arts fighter and convicted bank robber.
 In 2005, his MMA career was cut short after he was stabbed multiple times outside a Mayfair nightclub.
 He was arrested in Rabat, Morocco, in June 2006 and sentenced to 10 years in prison in June 2010, for masterminding the armed Securitas depot robbery in Kent, England, where £53,116,760 of cash bank notes belonging to the Bank of England were stolen by Murray and his associates on 22 February 2006.
 It was the largest known cash robbery in the world during peacetime.
-After a foiled attempt to escape prison and a failed appeal, his jail term was extended to 25 years on 30 November 2010.
+After a failed attempt to escape prison and a failed appeal, his jail term was extended to 25 years on 30 November 2010.
 He is currently being held at a prison in Tifelt, northwestern Morocco, and despite being incarcerated fathered a child from prison in 2010.
 In 2018, Murray in an interview stated he was training to fight in prison, and still planned a UFC comeback, with the hope of securing a pardon from King Mohammed VI of Morocco.

 UFC president Dana White commented on Murray, that "He's a scary son of a bitch, and I don't mean fighter-wise".